-To qualify for a medical card your weekly income must be below a certain figure for your family size.
-Here we explain the means test for those who are aged under 70.
+To qualify for a medical card your weekly income must be below a certain amount for your family size.
+This page explains the means test for those who are aged under 70.
 See also other information about the medical card and how to apply.

 There are different means test rules for those over 70 years of age.

 The assessment of a couple for medical card purposes is based on the age of the older person.

 Income, savings, investments and property (except for your own home) are taken into account in the means test.
 However, there are certain exceptions.

 There are some categories of people exempt from the means test, including people entitled to a medical card under EU Regulations.

 If your only income is from social welfare allowances or benefits or HSE allowances, you should be granted a medical card even though your payment may be over the income guidelines for your age and situation.